osrf/collision-benchmark/README.md

 They are all template classes which accept certain types to define the interface.
 The further down the hierarchy, the more types are added to the interface.

-*   **PhysicsWorldBase** is the most basic interface which only depends on a template to specify a world state.
-So there can be several different physics engines operating under this basic interface, as long as they all adapt to the same world state type.
-This interface is as independent of the underlying physics engine as possible.
+*   **PhysicsWorldBase** is the most basic interface which only has one template type specifying the world state.
+So there can be several different physics engines operating under this basic interface, as long as they all support the same world state type.
+This interface is as independent of the underlying physics engine as possible, the world state being a general data type which can be supported by many different engines.
     The world state is expected to have all information about the world.
-*   **PhysicsWorld** derives from *PhysicsWorldBase* and is a bit more specific in that it adds methods to load models to the world and query it for contact points.
-The interface only requires to specify the ID of models (e.g. a std::string to identify a model via its name), but not the actual implementation of a model class.
-Therefore, this interface is still fairly idependent of the physics engine.
+*   **PhysicsWorld** derives from *PhysicsWorldBase* and is a bit more specific in that it adds methods to load models to the world, and query it for contact points.
+The interface only requires to specify the ID of models (e.g. a std::string to identify a model via its name), but not the actual data type for a model.
+    Therefore, this interface is still fairly idependent of the physics engine, but all subclasses must support the same identifier types for models.
 *   **PhyicsEngineWorld** derives from *PhysicsWorld* and is even more specific to the physics engine used.
     It requires the types of the classes for the the models and the contact points and optionally, of the world class and of the class for a physics engine.
 This interface is mainly useful as a common superclass